 About Melissa Cullen

-Melissa Cullen has a rich family heritage, with her Sicilian and Italian dad and Portuguese and Cape Verdean mom.
+Melissa Cullen of Cranston, RI, has a rich family heritage, with her Sicilian and Italian dad and her Portuguese and Cape Verdean mom.
 She is also the middle child of a large family of five sisters and three brothers.
 Melissa has fond memories of her childhood, growing up in Brighton, Massachusetts, until her family moved into their dream home in Newton, MA.
 Her street was filled with large families, each with four or five children, creating an energetic, close-knit neighborhood that felt like one big extended family.

 There were also some challenging times for Melissa due to the racial tensions in Newton South.
 As the only black family in the neighborhood, she became uncomfortable when an unexpected racial war erupted.